wexond/browser-base/README.md

 | `lint-fix`       | Fixes eslint errors if any                  |
 | `start`          | Starts Wexond.                              |
 | `dev`            | Starts Wexond in the development mode       |

+> NOTE: `compile-win32` command will produce publishing errors at the end.
+Just ignore them.

 # Documentation